-In this article, we’ll cover all the basics of a foreclosure, the different ways to buy one, and how to navigate the process.
+This article will cover all the basics of a foreclosure, the different ways to buy one, and how to navigate the process.

 What is a Foreclosure?What is a Foreclosure?

 In New York State, the foreclosure process works as follows.
-After the first missed payment, the owner receives notice that they are in breach of the loan’s terms and must pay to avoid foreclosure.
+After the first missed payment, the owner receives a notice that they are in breach of the loan’s terms and must pay to avoid foreclosure.
 A full 90 days must pass after the first payment is missed before the lender can begin the foreclosure process.
-In that time, they must also provide information to the homeowner on how they can receive help in paying off their mortgage fees.
+During that time, they must also provide information to the homeowner on how they can receive help in paying off their mortgage fees.
 After 90 days, the lender can file Lis Pendens, a formal legal summons and complaint with the court.
 They will serve this to the homeowner either in person or by mail, and they’ll have 20-30 days to respond.
 From here, it’s a long legal process that may end in a trial, with the foreclosure being either dismissed or enforced.

 Buying a ForeclosureBuying a Foreclosure

 For a buyer looking to pick up a foreclosure, there are a few ways of going about it.